Scaling limit for a long-range divisible sandpile: Analytical estimates

 The function $G(x):=\frac{\alpha^2}{c(2\pi)^2}\frac{1}{|x|^{2-\alpha}}$ is the Green's function of the fractional Laplacian whose integral form is given by (see \cite{SilvestreTesis})

 for a twice differentiable, bounded function $f$.

-Also note that the function $-\frac{2}{\pi\sigma_M^2}\log|x|$ is the Green's function of a Brownian motion (see \cite{LawlerIntersections}), then Proposition \ref{estimateGM} states that the Green's function $G_M$ is an interpolation between the Green's functions of a Levy $\alpha$-stable process and a Brownian motion.
+Also note that $\log|x|$ is the Green's function of the classical Laplacian (see \cite{LawlerIntersections}); then Proposition \ref{estimateGM} states that the Green's function $G_M$ is an interpolation between the Green's function of the classical Laplacian and the Green's function of the fractional Laplacian.